OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Disaggregated RL Workloads

-\textbf{Temporal heterogeneity and reconfiguration slack.} Communication intensity and timing vary sharply across stages, creating intermittent \emph{slack} that can be exploited for OCS reconfiguration.
-We define the \emph{communication slack} as the elapsed time between a communication operation of a given type and the immediately preceding communication event (of any type).
-Figure~\ref{fig:network_window} shows that this slack is highly heterogeneous and exhibits a bimodal structure.
+\textbf{Temporal heterogeneity and reconfiguration slack.} Communication timing and intensity vary across stages, creating intermittent \emph{slack} windows for OCS reconfiguration.
+We define \emph{communication slack} for a collective event $e_k$ as $\Delta t_k = t_{\text{start}}(e_k) - t_{\text{end}}(e_{k-1})$, the time since the previous communication event.
+Figure~\ref{fig:network_window} shows that slack is highly heterogeneous with a bimodal distribution.

-At one extreme are dense phases dominated by model-parallel collectives, where slack is consistently small, indicating back-to-back communication with little room for disruption.
-For example, during \gen, TP operations occur at a near-continuous cadence (median slack is sub-millisecond).
-During \train, although TP/PP/DP collectives remain frequent, the longer computation kernels between collectives create \emph{more relaxed} slack windows---typically tens to hundreds of milliseconds---providing noticeably more room for carefully timed reconfiguration than in \gen. These regions correspond to sustained high-rate collective traffic, where reconfiguration must be avoided or precisely aligned with the available gaps.
-At the other extreme are sparse \textsc{WeightSend}/\textsc{WeightRecv} phases, separated by long idle periods (on the order of seconds or longer), which offer ample opportunities for OCS reconfiguration.
+One mode corresponds to dense phases dominated by model-parallel collectives, where slack remains consistently small, leaving little room for disruption.
+For example, during \gen, TP collectives occur almost back-to-back, with a median slack below 0.5ms, owing to small inputs and short compute intervals.
+During \train, TP/PP/DP collectives are still frequent, but longer compute kernels open up larger slack windows (typically tens to hundreds of milliseconds), allowing reconfiguration to be scheduled more judiciously.
+The other mode corresponds to sparse weight synchronization (\texttt{WeightSend}/\texttt{WeightRecv}), where events are separated by long idle periods (seconds or more), providing ample opportunities for reconfiguration.